pablo-icm/emm/content/authors/ester-maría-lopez-garcia/_index.md

 ---
 # Display name
-title: Caterina R. Giner
+title: Ester María López-García

 # Full Name (for SEO)
-first_name: Caterina R.
+first_name: Ester María
-last_name: Giner
+last_name: López-García
-weight: 65
+weight: 90

 # Username (this should match the folder name)
 authors:
-- caterina-r-giner
+- ester-maría-lopez-garcia
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Technician
+role: Predoctoral scientist
+supervisor:
+  - Andrea G. Bravo

 # Organizations/Affiliations
 organizations: